knekvasil/cryptatlas/crypt-react/README.md

 ### `.env` is King

 The "Add Environmental Variables" section in Netlify is **useless** since it's deployed from the command line and not by importing a repository.
-This makes everything go through <em>.env</em>. (make sure to change `.env` addresses to local when working locally)
+This makes everything go through `.env`. (make sure to change `.env` addresses to local when working locally)